 Winterization or Other Extended Periods of Non-Use

 You should also remove the lift arms and store them inside with the cylinder UP and the rod DOWN.
-You can remove them be prying the ball joint clip out-and-up as shown in picture #3.
-Be careful not to let the clip fly off.
-The Rails need to be UPRIGHT when you remove them.
-Be sure to put the clip back in place for storage.
+You can remove them be prying the ball joint clip out-and-up as shown in the Installation Instructions.
+Be careful not to let the clip fly off and be sure to put the clip back in place for storage..
+The Rails need to be UPRIGHT when you remove the lift arms, and tied securely in place for the winter.

 There are two kinds of tethering that we STRONGLY recommend:

 1) The lift arms will hold the Rails upright, but they can still be accidentally pushed down.
 When tilted up, ALWAYS hook the winch line around the cross member and to the back of the Winch Frame and tighten it with the “IN” button and the clutch knob engaged.
 Or, secure it to another solid object on your deck.
 This will prevent unintended lowering of the Rails which could cause serious damage or injury.

 2) When your PWC is loaded and winched up, we recommend that you add the secondary Synthetic Winch Tether shown here and below.
 That page shows how to tie it the first time.
 We are including this $20 option FREE if ordered in

 As you install your PWC Rails, if these instructions don’t match your installation, or if you come up with any suggestions to make these instructions clearer, please share them with me and include any pictures that can help in the explanation.